 Various types of celestial events have enchanted humans.
 With the progress of science and technology, the underlying factors of such cosmic events have been discovered.
 However, people still associate mythological tales with such events.
-You will find many such myths and folklore associated with the shooting stars.
+You will find many such myths and folklore associated with shooting stars.
 But first, let’s learn about the science behind shooting stars.

 Shooting star fast facts